 RSI's Director of Research Jennifer Shack is one of the foremost court ADR researchers in the field.
-The following are program evaluations she has conducted for court mediation programs that handle cases ranging from foreclosure to trademark and small claims to child protection.
+The following are program evaluations she and the RSI research team have conducted for court mediation programs that handle cases ranging from foreclosure to trademark and small claims to child protection.
 Focus areas below include: Child Protection, Civil, Eviction, Family, Foreclosure, Online Dispute Resolution and Trademark.

 Most Recent: